shraddha291996/celebrity_face_recognition/readme.md

 ![](ui_snapshot.jpg)

-In this data science and machine learning project, we classify sports personalities.
-We restrict classification to only 5 people,
+In the context of this data science and machine learning project, objective is to categorize celebrity individuals.
+Classification task is specifically focused on a set of 17 distinct personalities.,
-1) Maria Sharapova
+1) Angelina Jolie

-2) Serena Williams
+2) Brad Pitt

-3) Virat Kohli
+3) Denzel Washington

-4) Roger Federer
+4) Hugh Jackman

-5) Lionel Messi
+5) Jennifer Lawrence

+6) Johnny Depp

+7) Kate Winslet

+8) Leonardo DiCaprio

+9) Megan Fox

+10) Natalie Portman

+11) Nicole Kidman

+112) Robert Downey Jr

+13) Sandra Bullock

+14) Scarlett Johansson

+15) Tom Cruise

+16) Tom Hanks

+17) Will Smith

 Here is the folder structure,
 * UI : This contains ui website code
 * server: Python flask server
 * model: Contains python notebook for model building
-* google_image_scrapping: code to scrap google for images
-* images_dataset: Dataset used for our model training
+* images_dataset: Dataset used for model training

 Technologies used in this project,
 1. Python
 2. Numpy and OpenCV for data cleaning
 3. Matplotlib & Seaborn for data visualization
 4. Sklearn for model building
-5. Jupyter notebook, visual studio code and pycharm as IDE
+5. Jupyter notebook, visual studio code
 6. Python flask for http server
 7. HTML/CSS/Javascript for UI

-Here is the video playlist for entire project: https://www.youtube.com/playlist?list=PLeo1K3hjS3uvaRHZLl-jLovIjBP14QTXc